65 Great Leaders of the World Everyone Should Know

 Rob Croes for Anefo, CC BY-SA 3.0 NL via Wikimedia Commons

-Finnbogadóttir was a teacher and politician who was became president of Iceland and served from 1980 to 1996.
+Finnbogadóttir was a teacher and politician who became president of Iceland and served from 1980 to 1996.
 She was the first woman in the world to be elected in a national election.
-After her first term, which she won in a narrow victory, she was reelected three times (1984, 1988, and 1992).
-After serving as president, she worked in roles with United Nations Educational Scientific and Cultural Organization (UNESCO), including as ambassador for languages.
+After her first term, which she won by a narrow victory, she was reelected three times (1984, 1988, and 1992).
+After serving as president, she worked in roles with the United Nations Educational Scientific and Cultural Organization (UNESCO), including as ambassador for languages.

 Learn more about Vigdís Finnbogadóttir at Britannica.